litmuschaos/v1-litmus-docs/docs/pod-network-latency.md

   </tr>
   <tr>
     <td> TARGET_POD </td>
-    <td> Name of the application pod subjected to pod network latency chaos<td>
+    <td> Name of the application pod subjected to pod network latency chaos</td>
     <td> Optional </td>
     <td> If not provided it will select from the appLabel provided</td>
   </tr>